 The DDF shall present the constraints induced by the system or product design definition on the maintenance activities and procedures e.g. operational allowable envelopes, accessibility, tooling, support materials, parts availability, and deliveries.

-Engineering database
+Engineering data repository

-The DDF shall contain the information on the system or product engineering database that contains the complete set of design parameters, or a reference to it.
+The DDF shall contain the information on the system or product engineering data repository that contains the complete set of design parameters, or a reference to it.

 Information about the set of design parameters is provided in ECSS-E-TM-10-10.